 Provide pictures of installed fixtures, and manufacturer receipts, proof of purchase, or approved submittals for the water-efficient products purchased.

-• US Environmental Protection Agencies Water Sense® program for efficient fixtures and sensors: www.epa.gov/watersense/
+fixtures and sensors: www.epa.gov/watersense/

 Reduce Potable Water Use for Sewage Conveyance

 Reduce wastewater generated and/or the amount of potable water used for sewage conveyance.